-0.11 What training have the staff supporting children with SEND had?
+Q.11 What training have the staff supporting children with SEND had?

 - The SEND team have trained in delivering reading and spelling/phonics programs, behaviour support, speech and language programs.
 All our staff take part in on-going SEND training programs. - The SEN department constantly update and refresh their training.
-Each new staff member receives a package of training and observations/reviews are regularly conducted to ensure we provide the highest quality of support possible. - Our SENCo is fully qualified and the Assistant SENCo has BA (hons) degree in Literature and (CertHE) Supporting learning in Primary Schools.
-Staff are encouraged and supported to complete regular continued professional development, including training covering a wide variety of areas: Diplomas/Foundation degrees in teaching and learning, role of the LSA, Dyslexia, ADHD, SEMH, New IDP training, Specialist programme training, EAL and First Aid Training.
+Each new staff member receives a package of training and observations/reviews are regularly conducted to ensure we provide the highest quality of support possible. - Our SENCo is fully qualified and the Assistant SENCo (Mrs Clay) who has her BA honors Degree in Education. - Staff are encouraged and supported to complete regular continued professional development, including training covering a wide variety of areas: Diplomas/Foundation degrees in teaching and learning, role of the LSA, Dyslexia, ADHD, SEMH, New IDP training, Specialist programme training, EAL and First Aid Training.